simonjstanford/wpf-notes/MVVM & Property Binding/Dependency Properties.md

 ## Metadata

-When you implement a custom dependency property and you register the property by calling DependencyProperty.Register, you specify some metadata for the property by passing it an instance of PropertyMetadata.
-This can be an instance of the PropertyMetadata class or an instance of one of its subclasses.
+When you implement a custom dependency property and you register the property by calling `DependencyProperty.Register`, you specify some metadata for the property by passing it an instance of `PropertyMetadata`.
+This can be an instance of the `PropertyMetadata` class or an instance of one of its subclasses.
 The differences are shown below.

-PropertyMetadata – Basic metadata relating to dependency properties
+`PropertyMetadata` – Basic metadata relating to dependency properties
-- CoerceValueCallback – coerce the value when being set
+- `CoerceValueCallback` – coerce the value when being set
-- DefaultValue – a default value for the property
+- `DefaultValue` – a default value for the property
-- PropertyChangedCallback – respond to new effective value for the property
+- `PropertyChangedCallback` – respond to new effective value for the property

-UIPropertyMetadata – derives from PropertyMetadata and adds:
+`UIPropertyMetadata` – derives from `PropertyMetadata` and adds:
 - IsAnimationProhibited – disable animations for this property?